Seven ways to make dental care fun for kids

 So what can you do?
 Sometimes simply trying a different approach can make all the difference.
 With a little thought and creativity, you can turn what used to be an uphill battle, into a fun family activity.
 Here are a few ideas:

-Introduce your kids to dental subjects by sharing books and videos on the subject.
+Introduce your kids to dental care by sharing books and videos on the subject.
 Your interest will help spark theirs.
 It is also a chance for them to ask questions, and for you to help calm any fears they may have about their teeth or dentists.
 You can also play tooth-brushing games at home and online.

 Most kids get excited about being able to choose their own toothbrush and toothpaste.
 They are also more likely to want to use it.
 These days there is a wide range of colors and character-themed toothbrushes, as well as a number of flavored toothpastes available.
 Just remember to keep the toothbrush soft-bristled and the toothpaste approved by the American Dental Association (A.D.A.).